By Jett Chitanand | Director, Locus Healthcare & Medical Device Segments

 In these times of uncertainty, integrating a robust, reliable, and cost-effective robotic automation solution into your operation is the smart way to be prepared.
 Automation helps minimize labor issues while increasing productivity, the two keys meeting critical volume and SLA objectives and being positioned for future growth.

 Today’s AMRs like Locus’s innovative LocusBots can be deployed quickly and scaled easily, without the need to install permanent or expensive equipment or reconfigure the warehouse.
 Locus consistently doubles worker productivity while also helping meet today’s new health safety and social distancing requirements.
-Most importantly, Locus’s seamless flexibility adds an element of predictability by helping smooth out volume spikes and minimizing labor recruitment and retention costs.
+Most importantly, Locus’s seamless flexibility adds an element of predictability by helping smooth out volume spikes and minimizing labor recruitment and retention costs all through the addition of warehouse robots.

 Many organizations have already taken steps to prepare for the coming volume look seriously at warehouse automation.
 The time is now to ensure that you’re ready for the new normal!